-AHF ensures that the Department of Health and Human Services Office of the Inspector General DHHS OIG and Government Services Administration ("GSA") exclusion lists are checked with respect to all employees, contractors, EOC members, and FDRs upon hire, appointment or contracting and monthly thereafter, and coordinates any resulting personnel issues with the appropriate party.
+AHF ensures that the Department of Health and Human Services Office of the Inspector General DHHS OIG and Government Services Administration ("GSA") exclusion lists are

-1. Written Policies, Procedures, and Standards of Conduct
+II.
+Written Policies, Procedures, and Standards of Conduct

 AHF has robust compliance policies and procedures that support the Code of Conduct and the Compliance and Anti-Fraud Plan.
 These policies and procedures are designed to reduce potential noncompliance and fraud, waste and abuse.
 In addition to compliance policies, the AHF has operational policies and procedures that partner with the compliance policies to ensure the operational implementation of and adherence to compliance requirements.